wbw926465/code_set/README.md

-This is a tool to test performance dnstest.conf is a conf file to test
+This is a tool to convert F5 configuration to zdns configuration You can use --help or -h to know how to use it.